Pisa to Sicily 2025

 My objective of the day was to try to get over the one significant hill (summit approx 270m) before the weather got too hot.
 I had identified that there were several refreshment options in the town of Itri (which didn't feature in the route information sheet) which was just after the summit and was thus the suitable place for a break before continuing to the end.
 A 7:30 breakfast resulted in departure at about 8:50.

-The heat from the sun was occasionally moderated by cloud and good progress was made on a good road along the coast for the first 15 miles before turning inland.
-At 19 miles the route then took us on some less good, but quieter, roads of which six miles ran parallel to the railway (I noted that the Italians paint their rails white presumably to reduce heating by the sun).
+The heat from the sun was occasionally moderated by cloud.
+Good progress was made on a pleasant road along the coast for the first 15 miles before turning inland.
+At 19 miles the route then took us on some low quality, but quieter, roads of which six miles ran parallel to the railway (I noted that the Italians paint their rails white presumably to reduce heating by the sun).
 At 28 miles we joined a main road for the climb over the hill.
 It was a comfortable climb with the sunshine sometimes moderated by cloud and/or trees.
-The riders ahead of us were at a very good cafe in Itri where we had an early lunch of freshly made to order large cheese and ham rolls.
+The riders ahead of us had found a very good cafe in Itri where we had an early lunch of freshly made to order large cheese and ham rolls.
 The cafe also provided a good view of the castle on the hill.

 After Itri there was a pleasant descent which didn't require use of brakes to moderate speed.
 Part way down we passed under an impressive viaduct which research revealed used to carry a railway to the coast.
 Towards the end of the ride we passed over a concrete bridge of a more sensible design with steel hangers between the deck and the concrete arches.
 Upstream of this bridge is a modern cable-stayed bridge while downstream is dilapidated suspension bridge.

 I've included a photo of my saddle which is an unusual shape but still comfortable.
-The deformation was present on the first two days but increased after the saddle got wet on the third day's downpour.
+The deformation was present on the first three days but increased after the saddle got soaked during the fourth day's downpour.

 Day 7: Baia Domizia to Pompei